 - 1 cup Water

 - 1 bag Candy Melts Candy 12 oz. (any color you'd like)

 - Your Choice of Toppings (sprinkles, nuts or other toppings)

 - Preheat oven to 350℉.
-Spray sheet cake pan with nonstick spray.
+Spray sheet cake pan or baking sheet with nonstick spray.

 - In a large bowl, combine the cake mix, pudding mix, eggs, water and oil.
 Beat at medium speed with an electric mixer for 2 minutes.
 Pour into the prepared pan.

 - Bake 35 to 40 minutes, or until a toothpick inserted in the center comes out clean.
 Cool cake in pan for 10 minutes, then remove from pan and cool completely.
 Divide cake in half and freeze one half for future use.